Septchi/CS_Notes/Test2.md

 # Essay
 1. In algorithm analysis what are we measuring.

 2. What are two operations that are not counted in algorithm analysis.

 3. If an algorithm has one nested for loop what is the run time of the of algorithm.

 4. Why do we do algorithm analysis.

 5. What is the Average case of an algorithm.

-6. What is the worst case of algorithm with an if else statement.
+6. What is the worst case of an algorithm with an if else statement.

 7. What are input classes.

 8. In doing algorithm analysis what are the two important aspects we are looking for.

 9. What is an algorithm

 10. Why do we remove lower order terms and leading constants in the final running time.

 # Solve